Van Vlaenderen · Genealogical Research

 Lodewyc's Descendants Directly Attested

 Lodewyc van Vlaenderen married Jacqueline de Wilde (-Apr 1482, bur Oostborch).
-An epitaph at Oostborch records the burial of Jacqueline and nearby 'haer Joos van Vlaenderen fs Lodewijcx' [FMG 848,849].
-Josse died young and cannot be the 1547 Brugse Vrije testator — but his existence confirms the name Josse/Joos was in active use in Victor's direct line.
+An epitaph at Oostborch, preserved in Vredius (1643) pp.286–287 (Gaillard MS), records the burial of Jacqueline and nearby 'haer Joos van Vlaenderen fs Lodewijcx.'
+Josse died young and cannot be the Joos van Vlaenderen of the 1545–49 Brugse Vrije wardship records (the Praet cadet) — but his existence confirms the name Josse/Joos was in active use in Victor's direct line.

 Lodewyc's daughter Margareta van Vlaenderen (fl.
-1478–1486) married firstly Lodewijk van Baenst Heer van Santvelde and secondly Adriaan van Schouteten Heer van Erpe [FMG 850].
+1478–1486) married firstly Lodewijk van Baenst Heer van Santvelde and secondly Adriaan van Schouteten Heer van Erpe (charters of 1478 and 1486, Vredius p.287).

-The single most important unresolved question in this research is the generational bridge between the last documented fifteenth-century van Vlaendren (Adam, last confirmed 1447) and the first confirmed early modern bearer (Joos, fl.
-1547).
-This gap of approximately a century spans the transition from feudal record-keeping to consistent parish registration, and it is where the hypothesis of continuous descent either stands or falls.
+The single most important unresolved question in this research is the generational bridge between the last documented fifteenth-century van Vlaendren (Adam, last confirmed 1447) and the first Meetjesland parish-register generation (1580s).
+This gap of more than 130 years spans the transition from feudal record-keeping to consistent parish registration, and it is where the hypothesis of continuous descent either stands or falls.
+(The Joos van Vlaenderen of the 1545–49 Brugse Vrije records, formerly read on this page as the first early modern bearer, is now identified as the Praet line's cadet branch — see the Gap Dossier.)

 Adam is documented across three charters spanning 1427–1447, but he is only the active donor in the 1446/1447 charter.
 In the earlier two charters he is named as a beneficiary of his grandmother's donations.
-The gap between Adam (last confirmed 1447) and Joos van Vlaenderen (testator, Brugse Vrije 1547) spans approximately 100 years — three to four generations.
+The gap between Adam (last confirmed 1447) and the first Meetjesland parish-register generation (1580s) spans more than 130 years — some four to five generations.

 Three archival paths offer the most realistic prospect of closing the gap: